SanjirSalsabil/Azure-ML-Open-AI-Predictive-Analytics-on-Healthcare-Performance-Metrics/README.md

 •	Case complexity (longer surgeries) correlates with longer waits
 •	Facility imbalances - some at 200+ days average

-Current State
-The model shows we currently have 12,776 patients waiting for surgery across all specialties and facilities.
-This represents patients who are either queued (waiting to be scheduled) or already scheduled but haven't had their surgery yet.
-The Predicted Trend
 Looking at the six-month forecast, we can see a consistent downward trend in the backlog.
-Each month shows a reduction in the total number of waiting patients, with the changes becoming progressively larger:
+Each month shows a reduction in the total number of waiting patients, with the changes becoming progressively larger
 The reduction starts modestly at 175 patients in the first month, but by month six, we're seeing a reduction of 861 patients from the current level.

-This acceleration in backlog reduction suggests that the system is becoming more efficient at processing patients over time.
-What's Driving This Pattern?
-This declining backlog occurs when the rate of surgeries being completed exceeds the rate of new patients being added to the waitlist.
-Think of it like a bathtub - if water is draining out faster than it's flowing in, the water level drops.
-The model has learned from historical patterns that this net outflow tends to increase over the coming months.The forecast presents an optimistic outlook for the healthcare system.
-The model predicts that if current operational trends continue, the surgical backlog will decrease by approximately 6.7% (from 12,776 to 11,915 patients) over the next six months.
-This represents 861 fewer patients waiting for surgery.
+## Assumptions:
-However, it's important to remember that this prediction assumes that current conditions remain stable.
-Factors like seasonal variations in patient arrivals, changes in surgical capacity, staff availability, or unexpected events (like we saw with COVID-19) could alter this trajectory.
-The high R² value (0.998) suggests the model is very confident in these predictions based on historical patterns, but real-world healthcare systems can be subject to sudden changes that historical data might not capture.
+Current conditions remain stable.
+Factors like seasonal variations in patient arrivals, changes in surgical capacity, staff availability, or unexpected events  (COVID-19) could alter this trajectory.
-This information would be valuable for hospital administrators to plan resources, allocate surgical time slots, and potentially communicate wait time improvements to patients and stakeholders.